-Yu-Wen Wu is a visual artist challenging our impressions of accuracy and storytelling in video, installation, drawing and sculpture.
-Her work has long been focused on movement, migration, and displacement.
-Compositing imagery, Wu gracefully draws together the natural world and social movement, on both a personal and global scale.
-She intimately approaches her own experiences of immigration and other culturally specific happenings by presenting them as a series of natural occurrences, not dissimilar from the migrating bird, passing cloud or ocean tide.
+Yu-Wen Wu is a visual artist based in Boston.
+Born in Taipei Taiwan, her family immigrated to the United States soon after the enactment of the Immigration and Nationality Act of 1965.
+Arriving at an early age, her experiences have shaped her work in areas of migration--examining issues of displacement, arrival, assimilation and the shape of identity in a new country.
+Working in drawing, video, sculpture and installation she pulls together the natural world and social movement on both a personal and global scale.
+She approaches her own experiences of immigration and other culturally specific happenings by presenting them as a series of natural occurrences, not dissimilar from the migrating bird, passing cloud or ocean tide.
 She is dedicated to identifying systems and recreating patterns that sync nature and society - as if to suggest that understanding is accumulated from isolating such rhythms.
 Visualizations of data - charts, mapping and quantifiable gestures - are the language in which Wu's stories are revealed.
 She provides us with a truth, but from a distance and in a language we’re most likely to believe.